ABA therapy

 1. What is expected of myself and my family during treatment hours?

 This is a big one!
 ABA is a time commitment for families, with 20 or 30 hours per week often being prescribed.
-Especially if your child is receiving in-home therapy, you will want to know what is expected of yourself and other family members.
+Especially if your child is receiving in-home therapy, you will want to know what level of parent involvement is expected, as well as what is expected of other family members during therapy sessions.

 • Will I be heavily involved during sessions?